zarstensen/obsidian-obsimat-plugin/README.md

 Use an `lmat` code block to tell **Latex Math** about various assumptions it may make about specific symbols.
 This is used to further simplify expressions, such as roots, or limit the solution domain of equations.
 By default, all symbols are assumed to be complex numbers.

 `lmat` code blocks make use of the [TOML](https://toml.io) config format.
 To define assumptions for a symbol, assign the symbol's name to a list of assumptions Latex Math should make, under the `symbols` table.
-See below for an example.
+Like definitions, `lmat` code blocks persistance is based on their location.
+See below for an example of a code block.

 > [!TIP]
 > **Example**
 >
+> ````text
 > ```lmat
 > [symbols]
 > x = [ "real", "positive" ]
 > y = [ "integer" ]
 > ```
+> ````

 See the [sympy documentation](https://docs.sympy.org/latest/guides/assumptions.html#id28) for a list of possible assumptions.